-With all this being said, as a first pass consider $F_{x_0, r}$ functionals such that the following hold: \begin{enumerate} \item $0 < r < c(s_2)$ \item $F_{x_0, r}(B(x_0, s_2) \cap M_T) > 1 + \epsilon_0$ \item $B(x_0, r) \cap M_T$ only contains ``neck points'' in the sense discussed in section 2.2 above. \item Furthermore, no surgeries are done in $B(x_0, r) \cap M_T$. \end{enumerate} Of course, if the second point is satisfied then taking $\epsilon_1$ small enough $1 + \epsilon_0 < \Pi$, so these $F_{x_0, r}$ functionals will not potentially ruin the low entropy condition.
+\begin{enumerate} \item $0 < r < c$ (note in the course of the proof, $c$ will be adjusted further). \item $F_{x_0, r}(B(x_0, s_2) \cap M_T) > 1 + \epsilon_0$. \item $B(x_0, s_2) \cap M_T$ only contains ``neck points'' in the sense discussed in section 2.2 above. \item Furthermore, no surgeries are done in $B(x_0, s_2) \cap M_T$. \end{enumerate} Of course, if the second point is not satisfied then taking $\epsilon_0$ small enough $1 + 2\epsilon_0 < \Pi$, so these $F_{x_0, r}$ functionals will not potentially ruin the low entropy condition after surgery.
 We will discuss the complement of the other three cases below in the order of (4), (3), and then (1). $ $